 Worker Protection Standard (WPS) Training

 The Worker Protection Standard is a set of federal regulations with the purpose of protecting agricultural workers and pesticide handlers from pesticide exposure.
 Agricultural employers must train their workers and handlers on WPS protections annually, using EPA-approved training materials.
-(Certified/licensed pesticide applicators are exempt; they do not require annual training.)
+(Certified and licensed pesticide applicators are exempt; they do not require annual training.)
 Please note that worker training and handler training are different.

 WPS trainers must be qualified.
 You can qualify to deliver WPS training by: